Guided group tour Moscow – Beijing on the Trans-Siberian railroad

-- Private Ziegler & Partner representative guide from Moscow to Beijing for group of minimum 8 pax.
+- Private Ziegler & Partner representative guide from Moscow to Beijing for a group of 12 persons.

 - International flights: Depending your itinerary and departure city, we will be happy to assist you to find the best flight tickets to reach your destination and return

-- Visas consular fee: visit the website of your local consulates for details
+- Visa consular fee: visit the website of your local consulate for details

-Contact us for enquire concerning this program by using our enquire form.
+Contact us for any questions concerning this program by using our enquiry form.

-A Trans-Siberian journey needs a lot of preparation, both physically and mentally.
-We are going to send you more details about what to pack and take with you.
-Backpacking is required, however, we will never need to walk more than a mile with all our luggage.
-Please check our list of what to take on your trans-siberian journey.
-Good general physical health and fitness is required.
-However, the most important part is to be prepared mentally and culturally for the many different people and cultures we are going to meet.
+To prepare your Trans-Siberian journey we are going to send you more details about all details latest 1 month prior to departure.
+We recommend taking a backpack or trolley bag with you as it is more comfortable than a suitcase and fits better into the storage space in the train.
+However, you will never need to walk longer than a few minutes with your luggage.
+Please check our list of what to take on your Trans-Siberian journey (http://www.transsib.com/faqs/what-to-take-on-transsiberian-journey.html).
+No specific physical health and fitness is required, the most important part is to be prepared mentally and culturally for the many different people and cultures you are going to meet.
 For that reason, we suggest reading about Russia, Mongolia or China in advance.
-We have a collection of titles in our bookstore that we can highly recommend.
-A must for all Trans-Siberian travellers is the Trans-Siberian Handbook by Bryn Thomas, Athol Yates and Tatyana Pozar-Burgar.
+We have a collection of titles in our online bookstore that we can highly recommend.
+A must for all Trans-Siberian lover is the Trans-Siberian Handbook by Bryn Thomas, Athol Yates and Tatyana Pozar-Burgar.

 Information about your guide

-The journey will be guided from local guides in Moscow, Irktusk, Ulan Bator and Beijing (natives from the respective cities), they will explain you the details on culture, history, and the daily life of “their” cities.
-If the group size is minimum 8 peoples, a representative of our Ziegler & Partner Office will join the group throughout the journey from Moscow to Beijing in addition to the local guides.
-This is a unique opportunity to get to know Russia, Mongolia and China while travelling the Trans-siberian with a small group.
+You will be guided around by local guides in Moscow, Yekaterinburg, Novosibirsk, Irkutsk / Lake Baikal, Ulaanbaatar and Beijing (natives from the respective cities), they will explain all details about culture, history, and the daily life of “their” cities.
+This is a unique opportunity to get to know Russia, Mongolia and China while traveling the Trans-Siberian railway in a small group.
 We are looking forward to have you on board!